SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-19-cedric-potence.md

 > CAN YOU HEAR ME?

 *****
-<br>I never liked changing my form to mimic that of other animals.
+<br><i>I never liked changing my form to mimic that of other animals.
 Yes, I recognized that it was one of the hallmarks of the Vampire, and certainly I could not hide from it with Vincent as my Master but I still did not like it.
 I suppose every metamorphosis brought me back to when the Elder Marscapone had forced me into a shapechange and removed me from that grubby apartment I had lived in upstate.
 I know he only did it out of necessity, I later reasoned, but every subsequent time I took the shape of an animal, I felt again that utter vulnerability and stupification.
-Vincent would never again force a form upon me as he had done in that desperation, but still tried to teach it to me as if trying to round out my supernatural playbook.
+Vincent would never again force a form upon me as he had done in that desperation, but he still tried to teach it to me as if trying to round out my supernatural playbook.
 His favorite form was - of course - a bat.
 Of course a damn bat.
 Was I starring in some old-timey monster flick?
 I rebelled against the very suggestion that it would ever be necessary to parade about as an animal.
 Kevin would outdo me here, easily imitating his father's bat, and Vincent tried to encourage me by displaying his ability to change into a wolf, a bear, and other fearsome supernatural creatures beyond the words of mortal men.</i>

 <i>I would think myself above such a trivial task when I easily mastered the ability to slip into mist and shadow.
 Yes, I impressed my Master by dissolving my form into the earth and even <u>he</u> had to admit that it would serve me well.
 But he still maintained that I could not shun that inside me which was <u>not</u> human.</i>

 <i>His teachings were unfinished when he died.
 I then went on in my own way, fluent in a number of the classic vampiric disciplines, but <u>not</u> that one.
 It was simply a continuation of my education as a mage - though the spell "Polymorph Self" was rumored to exist, I had never inside the walls of the Magicademy seen it worked.
 For all I knew, it could be the stuff of true fantasy.
 And yet, even if Myrtle could not do it, I had mused, that did not mean no mage was capable.</i>

-<i>After taking the blood of the dog-walkerk, I fell into mist, touching ever so gently the realm of the void and nothingness.
+<i>After taking the blood of the dog-walker, I fell into mist, touching ever so gently the realm of the void and nothingness.
 Even my mind ceased to be in that dissolution and all that was left was formless instinct and will.
 I simply reappeared wherever I wanted, needed, to be.
 This time, propelled not by wind but only pure and simple volition, I found myself sitting far up on a spire of the Triborough Bridge.
 The lights of the city seemed to shine only for me as I sat alone high above the bustling cars.</i>

 <i>Why had I seen that image in the Haunt?
 I thought I had buried those thoughts long ago.
 What purpose did they serve me now in this life?
 I had run away very intentionally, yes, even in my mortal life I had yearned for escape.
 What good did the recollection serve me?</i>